-- The purposes of the processing - The categories of personal data concerned - The recipients or categories of recipient to whom the personal data have been or will be disclosed - If the data has or will be disclosed to a third countries or international organisations and the appropriate safeguards pursuant to the transfer - Where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period - The existence of the right to request rectification or erasure of personal data or restriction of processing of personal data concerning the data subject or to object to such processing - The right to lodge a complaint with a Supervisory Authority - Where personal data has not been collected by ChildVision from the data subject, any available information as to the source and provider
+J The purposes of the processing J The categories of personal data concerned J The recipients or categories of recipient to whom the personal data have been or will be disclosed J If the data has or will be disclosed to a third countries or international organisations and the appropriate safeguards pursuant to the transfer J Where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period J The existence of the right to request rectification or erasure of personal data or restriction of processing of personal data concerning the data subject or to object to such processing

+J The right to lodge a complaint with a Supervisory Authority v , The right to loage a complaint with a caper visory reactione, ,

+Where personal data has not been collected by ChildVision from the data subject, any available information as to the source and provider

 Subject Access Requests (SAR) are passed to the Data Protection Lead as soon as received and a record of the request is noted.
-The type of personal data held about the individual is checked against our Information Audit to see what format it is held in, who else has it has been shared with and any specific timeframes for access.
+The type of personal data held about the individual is checked to see what format it is held in, who else has it has been shared with and any specific timeframes for access.

-SARs are always completed within 30-days and are provided free of charge.
+SARs are completed within 30-days and are provided free of charge.
+However, if the amount of data is very large, contact will be made early on in the timeframe to determine priorities.
 Where the individual makes the request by electronic means, we provide the information in a commonly used electronic format, unless an alternative format is requested.